Anita-Raoufian/SmokeBall/README.md

 # SmokeBall

-As being asked to over engineer the code here is my solution:
+This is an assignment for Smokeball company.
-This project is a WPF project to implement Google search assignment.
+A WPF project to implement Google search for provided keywords and the result would be the ranking of the www.smokeball.com.au on the list.

+It's been asked to over engineer the code that's why I've decided to think of it as a bigger project working with different seach engines in the future:

-I’ve decided to go with abstract factory design pattern to make it possible to extend the application later with different types of search with different search engines.
+Usiing Abstract factory design pattern makes it possible to extend the application later with different types of search with different search engines.

 ISearchAbstractFactory
 Is the abstract factory which has 3 methods as below: